Katrina is a member of Professional Historians Australia: http://www.phansw.org.au/tracing-australian-pows-in-italy/

 Book reviews in Sabretache

-‘The Other Side of Absence: discovering my father’s secrets (by Betty O’Neill), Sabretache, Journal of Military Historical Society of Australia, LXII, 2, June 2021, pp 51-52.
+‘The Other Side of Absence: discovering my father’s secrets (by Betty O’Neill), Sabretache, Journal and Proceedings of Military Historical Society of Australia, LXII, 2, June 2021, pp 51-52.

 International publications by others: